Jacek-Lal/NutriWeek/README.md

 ### 1. Prerequisites

 - Docker & Docker Compose

+#### Optional (but recommended):

-- USDA API key (FoodData Central)
+- USDA API key (products data)
-- Brevo API key (for email verification) – or disable mail locally if you don’t care
+- Brevo API key (email verification)

+> ⚠️ **Without USDA API key** product search will only use the local products.json file. \
+> ⚠️ **Without Brevo API key** verification emails will not be sent and normal registration will not work.
+You can still use the app via the demo account by clicking the “Explore Demo” button.

 ### 2. Clone the repo